Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Implementation

 \section{Implementation}

 The computational complexity of the method is somewhat high, due primarily to the construction of a matrix of feature functions, as pairs of points are considered.
-Since we are not working with these individual functions directly but rather their averages, we propose basing these averages on only a subset of these pairwise comparisons.
-For a fixed number of comparisons, this allows the complexity to grow linearly in the sample size rather than quadratic.
-The algorithm is also embarrassingly parallel.
+Specifically, for each the $O(n^2)$ lines $l_{ij}$, we need to consider the relation of all $n$ points to the base point.
+We also need to compute the Gram matrix, which in $\R^d$ has order $O(n^2d)$.
+Thus, in $\R^d$ the overall complexity is $O(n^3 + n^2d)$.
+Since we are not working with these individual functions directly but rather their averages, we propose basing these averages on only a subset of these pairwise comparisons, say $\log(n)$ of them.
+This would reduce the complexity to $O(n^2(\log(n)+d))$.
+It is worth noting that the algorithm is also embarrassingly parallel.

 We propose using three visualizations of the (a)DQFs, the averaged (over a random subset) $\bar q_{i}(\delta)$, its normalized (by the maximal value) version, $\tilde q_{i}(\delta)$, and the first derivative of the normalized version $\frac{d}{d\delta}\tilde q_{i}(\delta)$ (after a small amount of smoothing), at multiple values of $\alpha$ (which as discussed above, does not add much computational complexity to the algorithm).
-The functions {\it dqf.outlier} and {\it dqf.explore}\footnote{available at \url{https://github.com/GabeChandler/AnomalyDetection}} generate and visualize these three functions as interactive plots in base-R.
+The functions {\it dqf.outlier} and {\it dqf.explore} in the R package {\it anomalyDQF}\footnote{available at \url{https://github.com/GabeChandler/AnomalyDetection}} generate and visualize these three functions as interactive plots in base-R.

-For instance, the 30-dimensional simulation data demonstrates the need to consider multiple angles.
-For sufficiently high dimension, there is likely to exist a range of $\delta$ such that $\widehat{q}_{ij}(\delta)=\frac{1}{n}$ for all $i,j$, as these cones will only include the two points $x_i$ and $x_j$ that define the direction.
-This is apparent in figure \ref{fig:wine_dqf} at angle $\alpha=\pi/6$.
+The 30-dimensional simulation setup used earlier demonstrates the need to consider multiple angles.
+For a fixed angle and sufficiently high dimension, there is likely to exist a range of $\delta$ such that $\widehat{q}_{ij}(\delta)=\frac{1}{n}$ for all $i,j$ (effectively, a very long flat interval for the average DQF plots for all $i$), as these cones will only include one of the two points $x_i$ and $x_j$ that define the direction.
+This is apparent in Figure \ref{fig:wine_dqf} at angle $\alpha=\pi/6$, where we see the pinch point on the middle plot.